st156832/RAML-NeedleBench-Blog/_pages/about.md

 As can be seen in Figure 2, ChatGPT-4 generally performed well in testing, achieving flawless results for context sizes below 73k.
 Needles inserted at the beginnign and end of the document were also always retrieved correctly, even at the maximum of 128K tokens.
 Notably, there is a significant performance loss observed for needles inserted between 10-50% document depth.
 This was dubbed the ["lost in the middle" phenomenon](https://arxiv.org/pdf/2307.03172).

 ***Fun fact**: Greg Kamradt's testing on ChatGPT-4 cost roughly 200$ in API calls.
-A singular run at 128k tokens was billed at 1.28$, outlining one of the issues of repeatedly testing closed source models at high context lenghts.*
+A singular run at 128k tokens was billed at 1.28$, outlining one of the issues of repeatedly testing closed source models at high context lengths.*

 Kamradt's [test on Claud-2.1](https://x.com/GregKamradt/status/1727018183608193393) showed a similar pattern, with performance taking a significant hit in the outlined area, however the overall results were much spottier.